Byron1z/post-install-config-B1z/README.md

 <p>
   Here we are going to Explore and set up additional configurations for osTicket Portal before we actually start creating & solving mock tickets.

-  Here are the Different Panels to acknowledge, 1st would be the Admin Panel, which is where the Sys Admin would work and configure settings.
+  Here are the Different Panels to Acknowledge, 1st would be the Admin Panel, which is where the Sys Admin would work and configure settings.
 </p>
 <p>
 <img src="https://i.imgur.com/7m7gC6O.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>